JoseKling/PointProcesses.jl/docs/src/examples/Basics.md

 p_counts
 ````

 This is still difficult to tell.
-To get a better sense of whether the data is consistent with a homogeneous Poisson process, we can consider an alternative view of the homogeenous
+To get a better sense of whether the data is consistent with a homogeneous Poisson process, we can consider an alternative view of the homogeneous
 point process based on the distribution of its waiting times.
 We discuss this below.

 ### Two Equivalent Views